Get Smart About Bicycle Safety in the Bay Area

 After a bike accident happens, promptness is especially critical because of a six-month limit on claims against government agencies.
 Road-related claims against a government entity (which is typically responsible for public roadways) can also be among the most involved bike-related cases.
 When multiple city or Bay Area county entities might be at fault, matters are further complicated.

-Find a lawyer in San Francisco who knows bicycle-related laws
+Find an injury lawyer in the Bay Area who knows bicycle-related laws

 But back to your immediate concerns.
 You may been hurt.
 You might also be angry, and perhaps even confused.
 In many cases, you may have a police investigation incorrectly blaming the accident on you.
 In such circumstances, it always helps to talk about it with someone who understands, and who can fill you in on whatever legal information you need to know.
+Boone Callaway, at Callaway & Wolf is an Oakland personal injury lawyer with offices in San Francisco and has been serving accident victims in the Bay Area of California for over 20 years.
 Again, timeliness is critical, so the sooner you connect with a knowledgeable lawyer with the appropriate expertise, the sooner you’ll be happily back in your favorite biking lanes!